 TaylorMade’s Stealth Fairway Wood offers premium features that help amateur golfers hit straighter shots with forgiveness from anywhere on the golf course.

 With an accurate aim at address, the TaylorMade Stealth Fairways also provide golfers with forgiveness.

-In this review of the TaylorMade Stealth Fairway Wood, we'll take a deeper look into what makes this club such a popular choice on the PGA Tour and with amateurs.
+In this hands-on TaylorMade Stealth Fairway Wood review, we’ll take a deeper look into what makes this club such a popular choice on the PGA Tour and with amateurs.

 TaylorMade Stealth Fairway Wood Key Features